What are untranslatable words?

 Mamihlapinatapai (Yaghan)

-Yaghan, an indigenous language of Tierra del Fuego - A look shared by two people, each wishing that the other would initiate something they both desire but which neither wants to initiate.
+From the Yaghan language of Tierra del Fuego - “a look shared by two people, each wishing that the other would initiate something that they both desire, but that neither wants to start.”

 Wabi-sabi (Japanese)